Team-Real-Ninjas/MyInvestments/README.md

 ## Overview
 ### Description
 MyInvestments is a personal investment portfolio.
-Is a platform that allows for the monitoring of BTC, ETH, GLD, and SLVR stocks in real-time.
+It is a platform that allows for the monitoring of BTC, ETH, GLD, and SLVR stocks in real-time.
 MyInvestments also allow users to input their investments and see them in graphical or listed form.
 Finally users can create posts in their Investment Blogs.

 ## App Evaluation
 - **Category:** Personal Finance/ Blog